cal-itp/data-analyses/5311/feedback.md

 Ex: remove the white space in `5311 ` to be `5311`...do you have to fix it once or fix it a handful of times?

 In notebooks, you should reference this file path using a variable `data_prep.GCS_FILE_PATH` or `GCS_FILE_PATH` instead of typing out the full path.

+#### Clean up notebooks

+Once stuff from notebooks is moved into scripts, clean up the exploratory notebooks.
+Keep some to track thought processes when debugging the data.
+No more duplicate notebooks showing the same thing.

+Use naming scheme to separate tasks for collaboration.
+A1, A2, B1, B2, etc.